timonviola/helldiver-kbd/readme.md

 # helldiver-kbd firmware

-_helldiver-kbd is 9key macro-keyboard built for the popular game Helldivers 2._
+_helldiver-kbd is a 9key macro-keyboard built for the popular game Helldivers 2._

 *why?*